Is Business Interruption Insurance Taxable?

 Our attorneys can help you through this today

 Please understand that nothing in this article is meant to be taken as formal tax advice, and we strongly advise that you speak to your accountant about this topic as soon as possible.
-Different tax rules apply to the different types of insurance you may be using after a loss of business due to a disaster.
+Different tax rules apply to the different types of insurance you may be used after a loss of business due to a disaster.

 When you have questions about your business interruption insurance, you need to seek assistance from a skilled business interruption insurance attorney as soon as possible.
-At Bentley & More LLP, our Orange County personal injury attorneys will investigate your business loss claims and work to ensure you receive the compensation you are entitled to.
+At Bentley & More LLP, our Riverside personal injury attorneys will investigate your business loss claims and work to ensure you receive the compensation you are entitled to.
 COVID-19 has altered the way businesses in the US and California operate, so understanding how this insurance will be taxed is vital.
 When you need a California business interruption insurance attorney, you can contact us for a free consultation by clicking here.